ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 implementation detail is not urgent.
 For the initial implementation the Central Data Steward email will be stored in configuration.

+**Initial Notifications**

+Rather than implementing all notifications immediately, a subset will be implemented with this epic to allow for modifications.
+Once a satisfactory solution is agreed upon, the remaining notifications may be implemented.
+The ghga-event-schema changes could be completed first to widen the available selection.

 ### Notification Service Idempotence: